Students often struggle to define 'electricity' precisely

 These diagnostic questions are used for two main reasons:

-• To encourage students to talk and think through their understandings of electric circuits.
+• To encourage students to talk and think through their understanding of electric circuits.

-• To provide the teacher with formative assessment information about the students' understandings of electric circuits.
+• To provide the teacher with formative assessment information about the students' understanding of electric circuits.

 View Resource